CompIsle/ES-U15-A2/doc/Documentation.md

 ***User Feedback***

-The white of the first design is too harsh on the eye, a bit straining. the apply now button without a border is boring.
+The white of the first design is too harsh on the eye, a bit straining.
+The "apply now" button without a border is boring.
 The layout on second design is more cohesive and visually interesting.
 The font makes the second design satisfying and cozy to look at.

 After hearing this feedback, I made the decision to opt for the darker colour palette as it seems to be better received by users and holds the following benefits: